nu-i-sho/ChainLead/README.md

 handler.Execute(new State());
 ...
 ```
 The responsibility of the condition is to check the state to comply with the capsulated *condition* and nothing more.
-If you added some side effect to the condition, be aware that it is not guaranteed to be called.
+If you add some side effect to the condition, be aware that it is not guaranteed to be called.
 ChainLead relies on the correct implementation of the `ICondition<T>` and doesn't care about side effects.
 For example, the following conditions do not call `a` because it doesn't make sense as ChainLead predicts the result without calling.
 ```CSharp
 var falseAndA = Condition<State>.False.And(a); // anything and false = false
 var aAndFalse = a.And(Condition<State>.False); // false and anything = false